Nashon-Nsemwa/QrAttend/README.md

 ### Authentication
 - Email/password login
 - Forgot password support
-- Role verification (student, lecturer, admin)
+- Role verification (student, lecturer)

 ### User Management
 - Register students and lecturers
-- Update lecturer profile (name, email, image)
+- Update lecturer profile (name, email, image(localy for now))
 - Store student data with UID references

 ### QR Code Generation and Scanning
-- Lecturers generate QR codes for their classes
+- Lecturers generate QR codes for their classes with exparation time and gps distance location
-- Students scan QR code to mark attendance
+- Students scan QR code to mark attendance by checking the validity of the exparation time and gps distance from lecturer

 ### Attendance Logging
 - Attendance is stored with metadata (timestamp, lecture ID, student ID)